-You see, it does not matter how hard a church works, if it forgets that loving Christ is the REASON we work!
+You see, it does not matter how hard a church works, if it forgets that loving Christ and one another is the REASON we work!
 Paul says that we can do every amazing act of service that we can possibly think to do, but without LOVE, its just noise (1 Corinthians 13:1-3).
 So just how serious was Jesus about the Church of Ephesus making a change?
 He told them to get it fixed, or he would remove their lampstand from its place.
 In other words, Jesus said, "Remember, Repent, and Return or I will close down your church!"
 That sounds pretty serious to me.
-Jesus taught us that the greatest commandment was to love The LORD our God with all our heart, soul, mind and strength (Luke 10:27).
-This is the most important of all commandments.
+Jesus taught us that the greatest commandment was to love The LORD your God with all our heart, soul, mind and strength.
+And the second greatest was to love your neighbor as yourself (Luke 10:27).
+These are the most important of all commandments.
+In fact, most of the entire Law of Moses can be summed up in these two commands.
 Jesus gave His life so that we could LOVE Him like that.
 Without that love, the church just becomes a powerless and dead religion just like all the rest.
 Christianity is predicated upon being in LOVE with Jesus Christ and loving others as a result.
-The LORD didn't care about what the church of Ephesus DID nearly as much as He cared about how they LOVED.
+The LORD didn't care about what the church of Ephesus KNEW or even DID, nearly as much as He cared about how they LOVED.
 He told them to REMEMBER how they started, REPENT of what they had become, and RETURN to what they used to be (do the things you did at first - vs.4).

-If Jesus were to walk into Freedom Greeneville this morning (and trust me, He did), and if He were to take those piercing eyes of His and look into your very soul this morning, would He find love there?
+If Jesus were to walk into Freedom Greeneville today (and trust me, He did), and if He were to take those piercing eyes of His and look into your very soul this morning, would He find love there?
 An undying unquenchable love for Him, as well as His people?
 He told us that the world would recognize us as His disciples, if we had love for one another (John 13:35).
 How is your love this morning?
 Have you grown cold in your love for Him?
 Are you just going through the motions?
 Do you remember how it was when you first surrendered your life to Him and the unspeakable joy that caused you to worship and adore Him?
 Have you never felt that way before?
 To belong to Christ is to be in love with Christ and to long to stay connected to Him.
 Doing "religious stuff" is not the same as being connected to The TRUE VINE.
 Jesus longs for this church to blossom.
 He longs to bring us from death to life, so that we can bear fruit just like Aaron's old walking stick.
 He wants us to LOVE Him, because He first loved us.
 Listen to the words of someone who truly loved Him this morning, The Apostle Peter:

-"Though you do not see Him, you LOVE Him; and even though you do not see Him now, you believe in Him and are filled with an inexpressible and glorious joy for you are receiving the end result of your faith, the salvation of your souls."
+Though you do not see Him, you LOVE Him; and even though you do not see Him now, you believe in Him and are filled with an inexpressible and glorious joy for you are receiving the end result of your faith, the salvation of your souls.
 1 Peter 1:9